Think-iT-Labs/aws-patterns-edc/README.md

 The Terraform configuration for this pattern uses the `eu-central-1` AWS Region by default.
 However, you can change it to your preferred region by updating the `aws_region` variable in `eks/terraform.tfvars` file.
+Additionally, ensure that the `eks_availability_zones` variable is updated to match the Availability Zones for your chosen region.

 ---